 Animistic Apparatus: cinema for the spirits

-From Thailand to Berwick-upon-Tweed, a group of artists are curating outdoor film screenings for non-human audiences: projecting movies in the black of night to the natural, and supernatural, world.
+From Thailand to Berwick-Upon-Tweed, a group of artists are curating outdoor film screenings for non-human audiences: projecting movies in the black of night to the natural, and supernatural, world, writes Matt Turner.

 What if humans weren’t the primary audience for cinema?
 This is the provocative question that sits at the centre of Animistic Apparatus, a research project looking at the “relationship between mediation, conceptions of life, and historical, cosmological and ecological imaginaries”.
 Taking the Thai tradition of itinerant outdoor film projection as inspiration, the project proposes that other means of moving image exhibition should be considered than that which presumes that films are made and shown for human spectatorship alone.